peteseta/physics-ia/main.typ

   harmonic composition of the sound (the non-fundamental harmonic frequency with the highest amplitude).\
   #sym.arrow *IV*: material/type of string\
-  #sym.arrow *DV*: non-fundamental harmonic frequency with the highest amplitude
+  #sym.arrow *DV*: the non-fundamental harmonic frequency with the highest
+  amplitude

 - The experiment could be repeated with different types of guitar pickups, such as single-coil and humbucker pickups, to see the effect of each pickup's frequency response, and how it affects the harmonic composition of the sound.\
   #sym.arrow *IV*: type of pickup (single-coil, humbucker, mix, active/passive
   pickups, etc.)\
-  #sym.arrow *DV*: non-fundamental harmonic frequency with the highest amplitude
+  #sym.arrow *DV*: the non-fundamental harmonic frequency with the highest
+  amplitude

+#pagebreak()
 #bibliography("Physics IA.bib", style: "apa") <bibliography>